Amin-MAG/My-Notes/Rust.md

 let hello = "hi mom"
 ```

-By using `mut` keyword, Mutable variables will be stored in the heap.
+By using the `mut` keyword, mutable variables can be stored on the heap.

 ## Read user input